-AMU officially committed to the HRS4R label in June 2019.
-The new team elected in 2020 reaffirmed this commitment in February following its election.
+AMU has officially committed to the "HR excellence in research" label - HRS4R - in June 2019.
+The new team, elected in 2020, reaffirmed this objective in February following its election.
 In order to attract the world's best researchers, encourage young people to pursue scientific careers and make the European Research Area more attractive by improving working conditions for researchers worldwide, the European Commission published the "European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers" in 2005.
 The implementation of the 40 principles will now be formalised in the Institution's internal procedures.

 Context and challenges of the approach

-- Tomeet the requirements of European programmes: before the end of 2020: To respect contractual obligations // possible financial penalties and meet the criteria of the calls (CIVIS, COFUND).
-From the launch of Horizon Europe (2021-2028): label promoting the granting of European funding, particularly in the framework of Marie Sklodovska Curie mobility actions...
+- Tomeet the requirements of European programs: before the end of 2020: To respect the contractual obligations of the projects supported under Horizon 2020 and meet the criteria of the calls.
+From the launch of Horizon Europe (2021-2028): label promoting the granting of European funding, particularly in the framework of Marie Sklodovska Curie mobility actions and facilitating the respect of the contractual obligations of institutions obtaining European grants (for example, in terms of obligations related to the promotion of gender equality).

 - Join the European establishments already labelled: AMU is the only A*Midex establishment without the label or not involved in the process.
-More than 560 establishments in Europe (most of our CIVIS partner universities, of which about thirty in France have been labelled (including CNRS, Inserm, about twenty universities)
+More than 560 establishments in Europe (most of our CIVIS partner universities, including more than thirty in France with the label (including CNRS, Inserm, around twenty universities)

 At the level of the researcher :